Monroe County, Michigan: Climate

 Monroe County lies in the humid continental climate zone.
 The city of Monroe only receives an average of 28.5 in of snow a year — the lowest average snowfall for any large city in the state.
 July is the warmest month with an average high temperature of 84 F, and January is the coldest month with an average low temperature of 16 F. The county does not normally have extremely hot or cold temperatures.
 On average, the temperature only drops below 0 F a couple of times during a winter season, and it is even rarer for the temperature to rise above 100 F during the summer.
 The coldest recorded temperature was -21 F on February 5, 1918.
 The highest recorded temperature was 106 F on July 24, 1934, with another equal temperature recorded on one occasion many years earlier.

 Severe weather events are very rare.
 Monroe County has experienced a total approximately 30 tornadoes since 1950.
 Infrequent waterspouts can also be seen out on Lake Erie.
 Many tornadoes have been a part of major outbreaks, and none have directly affected the heavily populated areas.
 Three separate F4 tornadoes killed 13 people during the 1965 Palm Sunday tornado outbreak on April 11, 1965.
 In the Super Outbreak of April 3–4, 1974, two tornadoes (one F2 and one F3) caused five deaths.
 The most tornadoes from a single storm came on August 29, 1979, when four tornadoes touched down in and near Monroe.
 However, the tornadoes were weak (three F1 and one F0), and there were no deaths.
 The most recent tornado to touchdown and cause significant damage in the county struck Dundee Township in a minor outbreak that caused several tornadoes around the southern portion of Michigan on the morning of June 6, 2010.

-Since Monroe is too far north and inland, no hurricanes have obviously struck Monroe County directly.
-However, some of the strongest hurricanes have affected the county in the form of a few irregular inches of increased rainfall, although by this point, they have no more power than a depression.
+Since Monroe is too far north and inland, no hurricanes have struck Monroe County directly.
+However, some of the strongest hurricanes have affected the county with a few irregular inches of increased rainfall, although they have had no more power in the area than a depression does.
 Tropical Storm Candy (1968) traveled unusually far inland and dropped 2.5 in of rain.
-Other storms, such as Hurricane Hugo (1989) and Hurricane Isabel (2003) also dropped trace amounts of rain with over 30 mph winds — long after they lost their hurricane status.
+Other storms, such as Hurricane Hugo (1989) and Hurricane Isabel (2003) also dropped trace amounts of rain with over 30 mph winds—long after they lost their hurricane status.